gnidan/foodtastechess-docs/requirements/non_functional_requirements.rst

 - This web application should support at least 50 moves a second
     - Including validation and database update
-- The client should not appear to experience any latency
+- The client should not appear to experience any latency in excess of 1000 ms

 Platform
 --------